Franco-Provençal: Number of speakers

-The Franco-Provençal dialect with the greatest population of active daily speakers is Valdôtain.
-Approximately 68,000 people speak the language in the Aosta Valley region of Italy according to reports conducted after the 2003 census.
-The alpine valleys of the adjacent province of Turin have an estimated 22,000 speakers.
-The Faetar and Cigliàje dialect is spoken by just 1,400 speakers who live in an isolated pocket of the province of Foggia in the southern Italian Apulia region (figures for Italy: EUROPA, 2005).
-Beginning in 1951, heavy emigration from the town of Celle Di San Vito established the Cigliàje variety of this dialect in Brantford, Ontario, Canada, where, at its peak, it was used daily by several hundred people.
+The 2009 edition of ethnologue.com (Lewis, 2009) reported that there were 70,000 Franco-Provençal speakers in Italy.
+However, these figures are derived from the 1971 census.
+Outside of Aosta Valley, the alpine valleys of the adjacent province of Turin were estimated to be the home of another 22,000 speakers.
+Regis estimated the number of speakers in Piedmont in 2019 to be around 15,000.
+The Faetar and Cigliàje dialect was thought to be spoken by 1,400 people in an isolated pocket of the province of Foggia, in the southern Italian Apulia region.
+Beginning in 1951, strong emigration from the town of Celle Di San Vito to Canada established the Cigliàje variety of this dialect in Brantford, Ontario.
+At its peak, the language was used daily by several hundred people.
 As of 2012 this community has dwindled to fewer than 50 daily speakers across three generations.